 Letters: Camp stationery is readily available, and each camper needs only her address book and postage.
 Letter-writing is an art form, and we encourage campers to write a weekly letter home with all the news.
 The counselors, as well as “Big Sisters," are always ready to help with this activity.
 Our camp director still has letters she wrote home from camp and ones she received from her mother and father more 40 years ago!

-We encourage you to send lots of letters and an occasional package.
+We encourage you to send lots of letters, but only two packages.
+Additional packages are distributed on the closing day of each session.
 Many of our campers like to share treats from home with others.
 Although sending food is permissible, please keep it to a minimum because homemade goodies can create problems with sharing and attract ants.
 Campers love to receive toys, games, clothing, and silly stuff that makes them laugh and shows them you are thinking of them.

 Although it is natural to want to drop in if you live in or near Monterey, we kindly request that parents refrain from visiting or dropping off packages.